 Physical and Environmental Security

 Information security incidents have the potential to negatively impact members of the University community and to harm the University’s reputation.
 Therefore, it is important that all information security incidents are handled confidentially and appropriately.
-All information security incidents will be handled in accordance with the ITS Incident Response Plan.
+Any potential incident should be reported to the University Information Security Office.

-All workstations, desktops and laptops procured through, operated or contracted by the University will be configured in accordance with the ITS Computer Security Standard and the ITS Password Standard.
+All workstations, desktops and laptops procured through, operated or contracted by the University will be configured in accordance with the ITS Password Standard.

 Viruses and other malicious programs can compromise the confidentiality, integrity, and availability of information resources.
 All systems connected to University networks shall abide by the ITS Antivirus Policy.